glennj/exercism.io/javascript/high-score-board/README.md

 In this exercise, you are implementing a way to keep track of the high scores for the most popular game in your local arcade hall.

-You have 6 functions to implement, mostly related to manipulating an object that holds the high scores.
+You have 6 functions to implement, mostly related to manipulating an object that holds high scores.

 ## 1. Create a new high score board

-Create a function `createScoreBoard` that creates an object that serves as high score board.
+Create a function `createScoreBoard` that creates an object that serves as a high score board.
 The keys of this object will be the names of the players, the values will be their scores.
-For testing purposes you want to directly include one entry in the object.
+For testing purposes, you want to directly include one entry in the object.
 This initial entry should consist of `The Best Ever` as player name and `1000000` as score.

 ```javascript